LeeBRogers/arch-install-guide/README.md

 sudo pacman -S lib32-mesa
 ```
 ### Vulkan API
-Vulkan is a graphics API backend uses by games and video applications.
-For applications to utilise this API, install the `vulkan-radeon` package:
+Vulkan is a 3D graphics API backend used by games and video applications.
+For Vulkan support, install the `vulkan-radeon` package:
 ```
 sudo pacman -S vulkan-radeon
 ```